A Multivariate Realized GARCH Model: Out-of-Sample Model Performance

 and the resulting portfolio returns are given by

-Because the different specifications produce different covariance matrices, $H_{(j),t}$, $j=1,\ldots,$6, the resulting portfolio returns will differ, and may therefore have different variances and distributions.
-For illustrative purposes, we add the simple equal-weighted portfolio to the comparison.
-The returns of the equal-weighted portfolio are simply given by
+Different model-specifications yield different $H_{(m),t}$, $m=1,\ldots,9$, and the resulting portfolio weights, returns, and returns-variances, will therefore be different.
+To this comparison, we also add the simple equal-weighted portfolio as another benchmark portfolio.
+The returns of the equal-weighted portfolio are given by

-so that each asset is weighted by $1/p$, where $p=9$ in this application.
+such that each asset is weighted by $1/n$, where $n=9$ in this application.

-We will compare the variance of the seven portfolios, to evaluate whether the different specifications produce substantially different portfolio variances.
-We report the in-sample and out-of-sample variances of the seven portfolios in the upper panel of Table \ref{tab:gmvp}.
-The first observation we make is that the equal-weighted portfolio has substantially larger variance than any of the model-based portfolios.
-This is not unexpected because the equal-weighted portfolio does not use any information about the covariance structure.
-On the other hand, the fact that the model-based portfolios can reduce the variance by a factor of two is evidence that all of the multivariate realized GARCH specifications produce sensible and valuable forecasts of the conditional covariance matrix, $H_{t}$.
+We compare the empirical variances of the ten portfolios, both in-sample and out-of-sample, and we report the results in units of annualized volatilities in Table \ref{tab:gmvp}.
+We also report the analogous results for each of the nine years in the out-of-sample period.

+A result that stands out from Table \ref{tab:gmvp}, is that the equal-weighted portfolio is inferior to all nine model-specifications.
+This is not too surprising, because the equal-weighted portfolio does not utilize information about the covariance structure.
+The model-based portfolios benefit from modeling $H_{t}$, which reduce the portfolio variance by as much as 50\%, which translates to a reduction in annualized volatility by a factor of about $\sqrt{2}$.
-Among the six model-based portfolios it is the most flexible specification (dynamic-free) that has the smallest out-of-sample variance, in the (full) out-of-sample period.
-The portfolio based on the dynamic-block specification comes in as a close second, however, all but the simplest static equicorrelation specification are found in the model confidence set.
-We also present results for each of the years in the out-of-sample period, and while there is some variation from year to year, the dynamic-free portfolio end up in the MCS every year.

-A variance comparison is based on squared returns, which is sensitive to outliers.
-We, therefore, supplement the comparison with a comparison of absolute portfolio returns.
-These results are presented in the lower panel of Table \ref{tab:gmvp}, where we present the mean of absolute daily returns, measured in annualized units.
-These results, including the model confidence sets, are almost identical to the results obtained with squared returns.

-This comparison is further evidence that dynamic and flexible correlation modeling leads to significant improvements out-of-sample.
-Relative to the simplest model, the static equicorrelation specification, we observe a variance reduction of about 50 basis points in annual volatility.
-In practice, one would also want to factor in portfolio turnover, because transaction costs may offset the gain from the variance reduction.
-This would entails a model comparison based on a different criterion.
-We leave this for future research.